 - The murder plot in Betrayal kicks off when powerful Corrupt Corporate Executive Thatcher Karsten suspects that his late wife's brother is stealing from the company.
-Before the accusation can proven or disproven the brother-in-law is murdered.
+Before the accusation can be proven or disproven, the brother-in-law is murdered.

 - In the commentary for the How I Met Your Mother episode "The Final Page," Cobie Smulders and Neil Patrick Harris said that they both steal Christmas decorations from the sets of the Christmas Episodes.

 - Inverted on Halt and Catch Fire when an employee is arrested for stealing money from the company's owner and putting it back into the company accounts.
 The company was going bankrupt and the owner refused to put more of his personal money into it, so the employee stole the money in order to keep the company going.

 - Better Call Saul: Jimmy's childhood Start of Darkness was working at his father's general store and watching his father get duped by an obvious conman.
 The conman tells Jimmy that there are two people in the world: wolves and sheep.
 An angry and disenchanted Jimmy apparently resolves to be a wolf and helps himself to cash from his father's register.
 Many years later, Jimmy's brother recalls their father going out of business, with thousands of dollars having gone missing over the years.

 - In one episode of That '70s Show, Leo tells Fez that he steals money from the register when the boss isn't looking.
 Hyde points out that Leo is the boss, with Leo defending himself by saying he isn't looking when he does it.